milomg/reactively/Reactive-algorithms.md

   class D,E,F green;
 ```

-In the second phase (up) we ask for the value of F
+In the second phase (up) we ask for the value of `F`
-and follow a procedure internally called `updateIfNecessary()` before returning the value of F.
+and follow a procedure internally called `updateIfNecessary()` before returning the value of `F`.
-If F is uncolored, it's value does not need to be recomputed and we're done.
+If `F` is uncolored, it's value does not need to be recomputed and we're done.
-If we ask for the value of F and it's node is red, we know that it must be re-executed.
+If we ask for the value of `F` and it's node is red, we know that it must be re-executed.
-If F's node is green, we then walk up the graph to find the first red node that we depend on.
+If `F`'s node is green, we then walk up the graph to find the first red node that we depend on.
 If we don't find a red node, then nothing has changed and the visited nodes are set uncolored.
 If we find a red node, we update the red node, and mark its direct children red.

-In this example, we walk up from F to E and discover that C is red.
+In this example, we walk up from `F` to `E` and discover that C is red.
-So we update C, and mark E as red.
+So we update `C`, and mark `E` as red.

 ```mermaid
 graph TD